What about Bearacade® and fire codes?

 - The quarterly drills help keep an eye on everything – since they are to fully deploy the units during those drills

-- The Anchor Hole is 5/16” to 3/8” in diameter – almost imperceptible to the casual observer.
+- The Anchor Hole is 5/16” in diameter – almost imperceptible to the casual observer.

 - We recommend suggested Code of Conduct – Student Handbook amendments that align the device with fire extinguishers, pull stations, AEDs, and EpiPens, so that tampering with, disabling, misusing, or affecting the device or the doorway are serious offenses.

 To date, we have not encountered a concern with debris, over-waxing, wax-accumulation, or anything that prevents the engagement of the Anchor Pin into the Anchor Hole.
-Our devices have been used twice (once in Ohio, once in Massachusetts) in the past 4 months for actual emergency lockdowns – not drills – and the schools did not encounter a concern.
-Fortunately, the students intending to do harm were calmed and taken under control without incident.
+Our devices were used 28 times during the 2017-18 school year for actual emergency lockdowns – not drills – and the schools did not encounter a concern.
+Fortunately, those (students, parents, customers, and former workers) intending to do harm were calmed and taken under control without incident.

 Once ready, where should we store each device?

 We strongly suggested the device hang on a wall very close to the door.
 Storing or hanging the units consistently in each room is also recommended.
 In the heat of the moment, seconds count.
 You will not want to have the device far away from the door.
-Nor will you want to search for it when sheltering in another classroom or office.
+Nor will you want to search for it on the other side of the room or in some drawer out of sight when sheltering in another classroom or office.

 Does Bearacade® work on all doors?